rawrex/constrictor/readme.md

 ## • Features

 - **Favorites & sorting**: Long press an app to quickly access actions and mark it as favorite.
   Favorite apps appear at the top of the list.
-- **Battery monitoring**: Monitor battery status and charging performance:
+- **Battery monitoring**: Monitor battery status and performance:
     - **Temperature**: Device temperature labeled as `Warm`, `Hot`, or `Critical` when running higher than normal.
-    - **Charging power**: Labeled as `Slow charge`, `Normal charge`, or `Fast charge` depending on the current being drawn.
+    - **Charging & discharging speed**: Displayed as relative multipliers (`1x`, `2x`, `3x`):
+        - Higher numbers indicate faster charging.
+        - Lower numbers indicate slower discharging (better battery efficiency).
           These indicators help you make informed choices to protect your battery and maintain device performance.
 - **Day of the year**: Track the current day of the year at a glance for productivity or personal tracking.